MikeDigitize/Did-You-Just-Unfollow-Me/README.md

 };
 ```

 Save the file (it should be in the root of the folder, not in any sub folders).
+Congrats!
+You've just created a tiny JavaScript file which the app will use to verify access permissions when it connects to Twitter.

 ### Installing the app's dependencies
 Almost there now.
 Open up the command prompt for your PC.
 Windows users can go the Start menu and type cmd into the search box to launch it.
 You need to navigate to the app directory so get its full file path e.g. if it's on your desktop it would be something like C:\Users\Your_User_Name\Desktop so type cd and then the file path and hit enter.